dannotsys/Hypercubus.Mapping/README.md

 #### Performance and Memory efficient
-Very performant and wise at memory usage by using simple structures like delegates and caching.
+Great performance and smart memory usage by using simple structures like delegates and caching techniques.

 #### 1,000,000 records test: